-In wreck diving in the Caribbean with limited penetration, the underwater explorer can enter the wreck.
+In wreck diving with limited penetration, the underwater explorer can enter the wreck.
 However, penetration is limited to those areas where there is natural light.
 In addition, the diver always has to see the exit.
 Do you remember that above we mentioned authorities made holes in the wrecks’ hull?
 This is the reason.

-- Full penetration wreck diving in the Caribbean.
+- Full penetration wreck diving.

 This is the closest possible dive to cave diving.
 This type of wreck diving in the Caribbean penetrates far beyond the illuminated rooms and immediate exit possibilities.
 These are much more complicated dives that require technical diving knowledge and skills